VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 ### SDF

 The other way of drawing high quality segments is using Signed Distance Field (SDF).
-We can create smooth edges by calculating the distance to it.
+We can create smooth edges by calculating the distance to it (we assume here that there is no thickness of the line).
 Also, with SDF we can create a nice rounded segment's ends.

 We also can use that for drawing polygonal chains.